 U.S. director-level employees and above, and employees in equivalent positions are eligible.
 Participants may enroll during the annual open enrollment window or within 30 days of eligibility for promotions and new hires.
-For 2022, the open enrollment window is November 1–12, 2021.
+For 2024, the open enrollment window is planned for December 4-15, 2023.
+Enrollment details will be sent to eligible employees.
 If you’re already enrolled in the DCP, you must re-enroll—elections do not automatically roll over from year to year.

 Call Nolan Financial at 877-230-2432 or email email@example.com for assistance.